y4riss/Chat-and-Draw/README.md

 # joeDraw

 ## What is joeDraw ?
-it's a simple drawing app made with socket.io , node js + express
+it's a simple drawing app made with vanilla javascript, socket.io, node js + express

 ## How to setup the project ?
 - npm install
-- node server ( or nodemon server )
+- npm run dev
 - go to http://localhost:3000